Skip to main content

 • Software implementations slip most often on data migration, where dirty legacy data and reconciliation mismatches surface late and can add weeks, and on UAT, where defect volumes are routinely underestimated.

-• Vendor and implementation-partner availability, plus business super-users being pulled back to their day jobs, quietly stretch every phase.
+• Vendor and implementation partner availability, plus business super users being pulled back to their day jobs, quietly stretch every phase.

-• Buffer at least two migration dry-runs, protect super-users' time in writing, and keep a two-to-four-week hypercare window after go-live rather than assuming a clean cutover.
+• Buffer at least two migration dry runs, protect super users' time in writing, and keep a two to four week hypercare window after go live rather than assuming a clean cutover.

 How to use it